 Toy Industry Association (TIA) Statement on Phthalates

-Under the CPSIA, permanent restrictions were established for three types of phthalates; three others have temporary restrictions while additional research into their safety is completed by a Chronic Hazard Advisory Panel (CHAP) of experts appointed by the Federal government.
-The CHAP has been meeting since 2010 and had been expected to issue its final report sometime in 2012; a revised timeline has not yet been released.
+Under the CPSIA, permanent restrictions were established for three types of phthalates and temporary restrictions were placed on three others.
+The U.S. Consumer Product Safety Commission (CPSC) is currently reviewing the recommendations made by a Chronic Hazard Advisory Panel (CHAP) of experts appointed by the federal government before proposing other phthalate regulations.
 The Toy Industry Association and its members support any scientific investigation that can help improve or reinforce the safety of its products.

 Safety is the toy industry’s number one priority.
-We will continue to uphold the highest standards for toy safety, comply with the regulations put forth under the CPSIA by the U.S. Consumer Product Safety Commission, and pursue initiatives that will further strengthen the rigorous testing and inspection procedures that help assure the manufacture of safe toys.
+We will continue to uphold protective standards for toy safety, comply with the regulations put forth under the CPSIA by the CPSC, and pursue initiatives that will further strengthen the rigorous testing and inspection procedures that help assure the manufacture of safe toys.

-This statement was originally published in September 2012 and reaffirmed by the Toy Industry Association in October 2013.
+This statement was originally published in September 2012 and reaffirmed by the Toy Industry Association in October 2015.